 All required documents and information should be gathered both internally, as well as from upstream business partners within five (5) business days of the request from customers or MAS.
 The supply chain documents as specified herein shall be maintained for ten (10) years from the date of the transaction.

-Appendix A: MAS Traceability Document Checklist - Demonstrating goods are outside UFLPA's scope Product Number/Identifier
+Appendix A: MAS Traceability Document Checklist - Demonstrating goods are outside the scope of the Laws Prohibiting Child and Forced Labor Product Number/Identifier

 Documents demonstrating the parties participating in the transaction